adlnet/xapi-profiles/xapi-profiles-spec.md

 ## Statement Templates

 A Statement Template describes one way statements following the profile may be structured.
 The verb, object activity type, attachment usage types, and context activity types listed are the determining properties.
 When authoring a statement to follow a template, a Learning Record Provider MUST include all the determining properties, as well as follow all rules in the template.
-Any statement including all the determining properties and using the profile version as a category context activity MUST follow the rules.
-In a profile, no Statement Template's determining properties may be a subset of any other Statement Template's determining properties.
-Additionally, we recommend picking one of the determining properties to use in all Statement Templates in a profile, with different values in each, since this ensures each statement matches at most one Statement Template in a given profile.
-A profile SHOULD ensure each statement following any of its Statement Templates will match at most one Statement Template.
+Any statement including all the determining properties and using the profile version as a category context activity MUST follow the rules, object StatementRef property, and context StatementRef property.
+We recommend picking one of the determining properties to use in all Statement Templates in a profile to be reused in Patterns, with different values in each, since this ensures each statement matches at most one Statement Template in a given profile.
+A profile SHOULD ensure each statement following any of its Statement Templates used in Patterns will match at most one Statement Template.

 If a statement matches a Statement Template's determining values and uses the profile version as a category context activity, it MUST be sent as part of a Pattern or Implied Pattern.

 Name | Values
 ---- | ------
+`@id` | A URI for this Statement Template.
-`@id` | The identifier or short name of the template, in the form :name `@type` | `StatementTemplate`
+`@type` | `StatementTemplate`
 `inScheme` | The IRI of the specific profile version currently being described `prefLabel` | a language map of descriptive names for the Statement Template